CharlieDigital/dn6-channels/README.md

 ## The Output

-In our exzample, we'll get the following output:
+In our example, we'll get the following output:

 ```
 [CONFLICT]